MeghanaM4/Odyssey/README.md

 ## Quick Overview (what we're sending up)
 - Sensor data from SMD components on PCB (stored on a microSD card)
-- PCB powered by AA batteries that can survive -45C
+- PCB powered by 3 AA batteries that can survive -45C
 - Internal camera that can see outside through a polycarbonate window on the wall
-- 7-segment display that shows the current altitude, which the int. camera can also see
+- 4 digit 7-segment displays that show the current altitude, which the int. camera can also see
 - Bouncy balls so we can test if the low pressure affected their bouncification index (technical term)

 ## Collected data